mrkamel/search_cop/README.md

-In case you expose non-fulltext attributes to search queries (price, stock, etc.), the respective queries, like `Book.search("stock > 0")`, will profit from from the usual non-fulltext indices.
+In case you expose non-fulltext attributes to search queries (price, stock, etc.), the respective queries, like `Book.search("stock > 0")`, will profit from the usual non-fulltext indices.
 Thus, you should add a usual index on every column you expose to search queries plus a fulltext index for every fulltext attribute.